About TDB

 About us

-In 2001 the Chartered Institute of Taxation (“the Institute”) and The Association of Taxation Technicians (‘the Association’) established an independent Taxation Disciplinary Scheme, to handle complaints made in regard to the professional conduct of members and students of the two bodies.
+In 2001 the Chartered Institute of Taxation (“the Institute”) and The Association of Taxation Technicians (‘the Association’) established an independent Taxation Disciplinary Scheme to manage complaints made regarding the professional conduct of members and students of the two bodies.

 One of the objectives was to ensure that there was a common approach to procedures and philosophy in handling disciplinary matters, with a consequent improvement in efficiency and effectiveness.
-In addition, there was an awareness of the concepts of the Human Rights Act and in particular the need for complaints regarding alleged breaches of professional rules of conduct to be considered by a tribunal which was independent of the body establishing the rules.
-Therefore, the disciplinary arrangement, although established by the Institute and the Association, is administered through the independent Taxation Disciplinary Board Limited.
+In addition, there was an awareness of the concepts of the Human Rights Act and in particular the need for complaints regarding alleged breaches of professional rules of conduct to be considered by committees and tribunals which are independent of the body establishing the rules.
+Therefore, the disciplinary arrangements, although established by the Institute and the Association, are administered through the independent Taxation Disciplinary Board Limited.
 Members of the various committees and tribunals set up by the Board consist of individuals who have no current involvement with the professional standards setting of the participating bodies.

 The original Scheme covered all complaints received on or after 1 January 2001.
-In the light of several years’ experience with the Scheme, changes in best practice and various court judgements affecting other regulatory bodies, the Scheme was reviewed by a firm of solicitors specialising in professional regulation.
-As a result, a new Scheme was introduced with effect from January 2008.
+Since then, the Scheme has been reviewed and amended in 2008 and 2016 to reflect changes in best practice and various court judgements affecting other regulatory bodies,

 Details of the Scheme can be viewed here.

-This was accompanied by new regulations governing the procedures which apply to the processing of complaints and disciplinary matters.
-The new Scheme applies to allegations of professional misconduct, inadequate professional service, and conduct unbecoming a professional person.
+The Scheme is accompanied by regulations governing the procedures which apply to the processing of complaints and disciplinary matters.
+The Scheme applies to allegations of professional misconduct, inadequate professional service, and conduct unbecoming a professional person.
 Although the arrangement originally applied only to members of the Institute and the Association, it was structured so that other tax bodies might join at a later stage.
 Early in 2011 the Institute of Indirect Taxation (IIT) joined as the third participating body.

-One of the many responsibilities of the Board is to appoint the members of the Investigation and Disciplinary Panels, from whom the Investigation Committees and the Tribunals are selected.
-In doing so the Board seeks to achieve a balance between lawyers, tax professionals and lay (ie non tax technical) members.
-This is to ensure that there is appropriate review of the issues from a legal, technical and practical viewpoint.
+One of the responsibilities of the Board is to appoint the members of the Investigation and Disciplinary Panels, from whom the Investigation Committee, Disciplinary Tribunal and Appeal Tribunal member are selected.
+In doing so the Board seeks to achieve a balance between lawyers, tax professionals and lay (i.e. non-tax technical) members.
+This is to ensure that there is a balanced review of the issues from a legal, technical, and practical viewpoint.

 The Directors’ Register of Interests